 Professional Licensing Issues

-Some professions require licenses that can be revoked due to a criminal conviction.
+Some professions require licenses that can be revoked due to a conviction for a crime.
 This includes careers in law, medicine, and finance.
 Losing a professional license can make it difficult to continue working in your field and may require a career change.

 Final Thoughts